sayem314/Caddy-Web-Server-Installer/README.md

 ### Donations

-If you want to show your appreciation, you can donate via Bitcoin.
-Thanks!</br>
+If you want to show your appreciation, you can donate via Crypto.
+Thanks!

-<code>1GN7M2W4eAXTLDCeskwsgqJB9gFA3gLqPB</code>
+BTC: <code>16YZHpUFVJSwAV9ZszHQa1XBnH8v53pCaU</code>

+LTC: <code>LfnBbkW1jsMzgG4Yo99EA4hTnt7pH69aG6</code>

+ETH: <code>0x38131a9Fc15fbE84FabEc3FA4BDf04cc4e939e2c</code>

+_**PS: This script/program does not come with any kind of warranty.**_